firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-36/2016-09-04-emergency-management-protocol.md

 *8. Super good at her job*

 *9. Will look completely badass in one of those Northern fitted winter jumpsuit things*

-#### About the Author
-C. C. S. Ryan likes stories in which the princess gets the girl and stories in which the mad scientist looks nothing like what you get when you google the phrase "mad scientist."
-Or even better, stories that do both at the same time.
-She keeps sabotaging her never-ending quest to achieve a reasonable ratio of books to bookshelves by buying more books.
-You can follow her on Twitter at [@wintersweet](https://twitter.com/wintersweet)